 Then open Chrome anywhere to https://cgqjqvahrdurqwhi.v1.p.beameio.net

-Right now this is configured with a password based authorization.
-This is a week spot compared to normal SSH authorization.
+Right now this is configured with a password-based authorization.
+This is a weak spot compared to normal SSH authorization.
 I think there is a way to make it work like it should with a client browser cert, as ID_RSA but it will take a bit more time.

 Did you replicate this project?
 Share it!I made one